 Line 6 - If you were a shareholder of a New York C corporation that has a special gross income from farming election, include on line 6 your pro rata share of the corporation's gross income from farming (obtain this information from the corporation).
-Also include on line 6 your distributive share of your partnership's gross income from farming, and your pro rata share of your New York S corporation's gross income from farming that represents the partnership's gross income from farming, where that New York C corporation's gross income from farming, where that New York C corporation has a special gross income from farming election (obtain this information from the partnership and S corporation).
+Also include on line 6 your distributive share of your partnership's gross income from farming, and your pro rata share of your New York S corporation's gross income from farming that represents the partnership's and S corporation's pro rata share of a New York C corporation's gross income from farming, where that New York C corporation has a special gross income from farming election (obtain this information from the partnership and S corporation).